bkw777/NODE_DATAPAC/README.md

 `attr` is a single byte file attribute,
 the same value used by the MKDIRENT routine in the system rom.
 (ex: 0x2239 in the North American Model 100 system rom)
+0x00: block is not used
+0x20: block is part of a file but is not the first block
-0x00 if the block is not used.
+0x40: block does not exist or is otherwise not available
-BA files: `0x80`
-CO files: `0xD0`
-DO files: `0xA0`
+0x80: first block of a .BA file
+0xD0: first block of a .CO file
+0xA0: first block of a .DO file

-`next` is a single byte block number of the next block in the file.
+`next` is the block number of the next block in the file.
 0x00 if there are no further blocks or the current block is not part of a file.

-Bytes 512-1024 of block 0 are unused.
+Bytes 512-1024 of block 0 are not used.
+You could store 512 bytes of hidden secrets there :)

 For the remaining blocks 1-255:

-If a block is the first block in a file, then the first 10 bytes of the block contain a header that has the filename and file size, followed by the first 1014 bytes of data (1024-10).
+If a block is the first block in a file, then the first 10 bytes of the block contain the RAMDSK file header:
-filesize is platform-native lsb-first and does not include the 10-byte header.
-If filesize says 100 bytes, it's the next 100 bytes starting after the filesize.
+0-5: 6 bytes filename base
+6-7: 2 bytes filename extension
+8-9: 2 bytes file length, not including the 10-byte header
+The remaining 1013 bytes are file data

-If a block is part of a file but not the first block in the file, then the block is all data starting right at byte 0
+If a block is part of a file but not the first block in the file, then the block is all file data starting right at byte 0 and ending wherever the file length says to end.
+The bytes after the end of the file to the end of the block are not used.

 The first block of a file is located by scanning the FCB table for all FCBs that have an `attr` matching the file you want, then reading the 10-byte header of each potential matching block until finding the matching filename.

-The remaining blocks are found by following the chain of next-block pointers until filesize runs out.
+The remaining blocks are found by following the chain of `next`-block pointers until filesize runs out.
 The FCB of the 1st block points to the 2nd block, the FCB for the 2nd block points to the 3rd, etc.

-There is no table of filenames or any other formatting or filesystem metadata.
-The directory list displayed by RAMDSK is done by scanning the FCB table for attr=0x80 (BA files)
-and on each attr match, reading the 10-byte header from the corresbonding block to get the filename & size,
-then repeat for CO files, and then again for DO files.

-This means a bank may contain up to 255 1014-byte files, Or 1 255k(-10 bytes) file.
+This means a bank may contain up to 255 1k files, Or 1 255k file.

 | block | contents |
 | --- | --- |